-- (56) "Scope of Practice" means clearly defined levels of skills and roles allowed for each level of emergency medical licensure in the out-of-hospital environment. - (57) "Service Area" means 90 nautical miles from an air ambulance provider service's base of operation. - (58) "Service Medical Director" means a physician who holds a current MDPID number and is responsible for medical direction and oversight for the day-to-day operations of a licensed emergency medical provider service(s). - (59) "Shall" means a mandatory requirement. - (60) "State Emergency Medical Control Committee (SEMCC)" means a committee authorized by §22-18-6, Code of Ala. $\underline{1975}$, to assist in formulating rules and policies pertaining to \underline{EMS} . - (61) "Stretcher" means a cot, gurney, litter, or stretcher device of the type that can be used for and is maintained solely for the transportation of patients in a vehicle in a recumbent position.
+(58) "Scope of Practice" means clearly defined levels of skills and roles allowed for each level of emergency medical licensure in the out-of-hospital environment.

+(59) "Service Area" means 90 nautical miles from an air ambulance provider service's base of operation.

+(60) "Service Medical Director" means a physician who holds a current MDPID number and is responsible for medical direction and oversight for the day-to-day operations of a licensed emergency medical provider service(s).

+(61) "Shall" means a mandatory requirement.

+(62) "State Emergency Medical Control Committee (SEMCC)" means a committee authorized by §22-18-6, Code of Ala.
+1975, to assist in formulating rules and policies pertaining to EMS.

+(63) "Stretcher" means a cot, gurney, litter, or stretcher device of the type that can be used for and is maintained solely for the transportation of patients in a vehicle in a recumbent position.
 Either one or both of the patient's legs shall be maintained in a horizontal position or angle of 180 degrees at the foot of the stretcher, unless it is medically necessary to do otherwise, or to maintain any other position of either one or both of the legs above the horizontal angle 180 degrees.
-The stretcher shall be capable of being locked solely into an ambulance by an industry standard stretcher or cot locking device as defined by the rules. - (62) "Wheelchair" means a specialty chair or mobility aid that belongs to a class of three or four wheeled devices, usable indoors, usually designed for and used by persons with mobility impairments.
-Wheelchairs, as defined in these rules, shall not exceed 30 inches in width and 48 inches in length, as measured two inches above the ground, and shall not weigh more than 600 pounds when occupied.
+The stretcher shall be capable of being locked solely into an ambulance by an industry standard stretcher or cot locking device as defined by the rules.

+(64) "Wheelchair" means a specialty chair or mobility aid that belongs to a class of three or four wheeled devices, usable indoors, usually designed for and used by persons with mobility impairments.
+Wheelchairs, as defined in these rules, shall not exceed 30 inches in width and 48 inches in length, as measured 2 inches above the ground, and shall not weigh more than 600 pounds when occupied.

+Authors: William Crawford, M.D., and Stephen Wilson Statutory Authority: Code of Ala.
+1975, §22-18-1, et seq.
 History: Filed September 1, 1982.
-Amended: Filed

-May 24, 1984.
-Amended: Filed January 20, 1995; effective

-February 24, 1995.
-Repealed and Replaced: Filed

-September 20, 1996; effective October 24, 1996.
-Amended: Filed

-March 20, 2001; effective April 24, 2001.
-Amended: Filed

-June 23, 2004; effective July 28, 2004.
-Repealed and New Rule:

-December 17, 2007; effective January 21, 2008.
-Repealed and New Rule:

-Filed April 20, 2011; effective May 25, 2011.
-Amended:

-January 17, 2013; effective February 21, 2013.
+Amended: Filed May 24, 1984.
+Amended: Filed January 20, 1995; effective February 24, 1995.
+Repealed and Replaced: Filed September 20, 1996; effective October 24, 1996.
+Amended: Filed March 20, 2001; effective April 24, 2001.
+Amended: Filed June 23, 2004; effective July 28, 2004.
+Repealed and New Rule: December 17, 2007; effective January 21, 2008.
+Repealed and New Rule: Filed April 20, 2011; effective May 25, 2011.
+Amended: January 17, 2013; effective February 21, 2013.
+Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.